Pertussis (Whooping Cough)

 - Whooping cough spells can leave adults gasping for breath and unable to sleep, and can cause cracked ribs and hospitalization.

-- A major concern is that infected adults can infect infants who have a high risk of death from whooping cough (25 US babies younger than one died from whooping cough in 2010).
+- A major concern is that infected adults can infect infants who have a high risk of death from whooping cough.

 Why is the whooping cough vaccine important?